-I am currently a statistics phd student at Boston University, working with Luis Carvalho and Mark Friedl.
+I recently completed a phd in statistics at Boston University, working with Luis Carvalho and Mark Friedl.

 Before joining Boston University, I worked in Biotech, Pharma, Agriculture, and Labor Market industries for about 10 years.
 During that time, I worked on vaccine antigen design, vaccine effectiveness studies, and clinical trial evaluation.